rackerlabs/technical-blog/content/blog/2021/2021-06-22-cloud-native-development-challenges-and-solutions/index.md

 cloud-native alternative.

 Interested in learning how to identify the appropriate application modernization approach for your business?
-Register now {add link} to join us for a virtual discussion with technology experts to learn how to accelerate your journey to modern applications leveraging cloud-native technologies.
+[Register now](https://www.rackspace.com/lp/modernization-scale) to join us for a virtual discussion with technology experts to learn how to accelerate your journey to modern applications leveraging cloud-native technologies.

 <a class="cta purple" id="cta" href="https://www.rackspace.com/solutions">Let our experts guide you on your cloud-native journey.</a>